willydlw/fall2020avd/python_plotting/lesson6/README.md

 Let's create a sine wave with a frequency of 1 Hz and phase angle of zero.
 - f is 1 Hz
 - &omega; = 2&pi;f
-- &Ts is the time interval between samples, aka the sample period
+- Ts is the time interval between samples, aka the sample period
 - n is the sample number

 Our signal frequency f is 1 Hz.
 The time period for one cycle T = 1/f = 1/(1 Hz) = 1 sec.